In any other city in any other country it would be just a bridge.

 “It’s not a border, it’s a line,” a UN official told me.
 It’s his job to write reports every three months on the security situation in Mitrovica.
 There’s been some recent violence, but nothing for me to worry about he said.
 It’s politically motivated.

 When I visited the city Kosovo’s local elections were approaching and Mitrovica was covered in campaign posters.
-Who would win was not the problem.
-The Serbs believe Kosovo has no right to even hold elections and that the people should be voting in the Serbian elections.
+Who would win was not the issue.
+The Serbs argue Kosovo has no right to even hold elections and that the people should be voting in the Serbian elections.
 A grenade was thrown onto the balcony of a Serbian candidate in North Mitrovica just days before my visit.

 While walking to the bridge from the bus stop a man approached me and the American guy I was with.